Mallikarjuna4444/terraform-zero-to-hero/Key-Concepts.md

    ```

    Terraform will compare the desired state in your configuration with the actual state (now managed by Terraform) and make any necessary updates to ensure they match.

+You can give any name to the resource name in Terraform, like example in aws_instance.example.
+The resource name (example in this case) is a local name used within your Terraform configuration to reference the resource.

+It does not have to match the name or ID of the resource in AWS.
+The only requirement for the import command is that the resource type and resource ID in the import statement must match the existing AWS resource.

 ### Tips for Using `terraform import`: